-Capital at Risk - Definition
+Capital at Risk - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 CaR refers to the capital amount that is earmarked to cater for risks.
 Capital at risk applies to insurance and self-insured companies responsible for underwriting insurance policies.
 It's utilized for loss payment.
 Also, it is mandatory that an investor has a CaR in investment so as to get some tax benefits.

 How Does Capital at Risk Work?